rslurry/slurropa_universalis/README.md

 # **Historicalness**

 ### **Yemen**
 Yemen was historically the Arabian peninsula’s breadbasket, yet Paradox treats it as a backwater.
-We fixed that (more changes TBD to fix pop capacity issues).
+Bastiram contributed the following changes:

-- Boosted development of the region and added terraces to locations that historically had terracing or terrace-like agriculture methods. *(Contributed by Bastiram)*
+- Boosted development of the region and added terraces to locations that historically had terracing or terrace-like agriculture methods.
-- Turned Sana’a into the city it was at that time; turned Zabid, Sa’da, and Say’un into towns for historical reasons. *(Contributed by Bastiram)*
+- Turned Sana’a into the city it was at that time; turned Zabid, Sa’da, and Šabwa into towns for historical reasons.
+- Added static modifiers to boosts population capacity in some areas, to represent historical land usage.
+- Added roads that were historically used for trade purposes.

 ---